wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 * Sets – <strong>unordered</strong> collection of elements that do not contain any duplicates.
 * Lists – ordered collection of elements distinguished by <strong>indices</strong>.
 * Maps – key-value pairs with each unique key mappings to a single value.
 Keys and values can be any data type—primitive type.
+<br /><br />

+The import file should include a record owner for each record (defaulting to the account used to do importing).

 ## Excel to CSV